< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The range of THAAD was estimated at 200 kilometers (125 miles), with the missile able to perform intercepts at up to altitudes of 150 kilometers (95 miles).
 One or two THAADs would be fired to try to destroy the target at high altitude; if they failed, several PAC-3s would be fired to destroy it at closer range.
 The assumption was that a single THAAD was unlikely to score a kill.

-Early THAAD tests did not go well, but the system achieved THAAD attained initial operating capability in 2009: a battery was set up in Hawaii to deal with potential missile attacks by North Korea.
+Early THAAD tests did not go well, but the system achieved initial operating capability in 2009: a battery was set up in Hawaii to deal with potential missile attacks by North Korea.
 THAAD batteries have been deployed to Israel, Romania, and South Korea; the UAE has purchased the system.
+THAAD is now the top-end element of IBCS.
 Consideration is being given to development of a more powerful booster rocket, with a diameter of 53 centimeters (21 inches) as compared to the original 37 centimeters (14.5 inches), along with a second "kick stage", to significantly increase range.

 BACK_TO_TOP